 The Centers that make up Population Sciences at Berkeley (PopSci) have access to a full range of computing resources across campus, most importantly the PopSci/Demography Department’s computing facilities, and the Social Sciences Data CoLaboratory D-Lab.
 These and other resources are available to faculty affiliates, postdoctoral fellows, researchers and student researchers, and training is provided to them for using R and other software, statistical methodology, and use of specialized data sets.

-The Demography Computing Lab: The PopSci/Demography Lab is available for use both on site and remotely by all PopSci affiliates and their research personnel, graduate and undergraduate assistants.
+The Demography Computing Lab: The PopSci/Demography Lab is available remotely to PopSci affiliates and their research personnel.
 At the core of the PopSci/Demography lab are several powerful Unix servers with sufficient power and data storage to support projects with very large data sets, intensive computing demands, or massive memory needs.
-All data and software are accessible remotely as well as through thin clients located in 2232 and 2224 Piedmont.
 An Rstudio server and a Shiny server run on the network allowing efficient development and deployment of R-based applications.
-The Director of Computing, Dr. Carl Boe is available for consultation on both about technical computing issues as well as substantive demographic and statistical issues.
+The lab also offers support around High Performance Computing through Berkeley’s Savio cluster.
+The Director of Computing, Josh Quan, is available for consultation on technical and secure computing issues.

 Other Computing Facilities